Lukiam23/Django_To_Do_List/README.md

 # Django_To_Do_List

-This repository is going to aim to bild a To Do List Page
+> Status: Developing

+### This repository is dedicated to the study of the Django framework.
+The main idea is to build a web application that will list the tasks that must be done.